Zurich to Interlaken: all travel options at a glance

 How to get from Zurich to Interlaken by car

-We personally prefer to travel by train.
-The busy city traffic of Zurich can be annoying to navigate if you’re using a car, and things can get pretty busy during rush hour.
-So know that there could be delays, and add some additional time to the durations displayed in route planners.
+I personally prefer train travel.
+The busy city traffic of Zurich can be annoying to navigate by car, and things can get very busy during rush hour.
+So know that there could be delays, and add extra time to the durations displayed in route planners.

 The main car routes between Zurich and Interlaken are more or less similar to the train routes.